-- Exclusion of candidate species credit species with insufficient justification, including the Haliaeetus leucogaster and Crinia tinnula. - Insufficient surveys undertaken, due to the presence of 20 species being assumed, without targeted surveys, including species listed as vulnerable, endangered and ciricallt endangered; - Insufficient information regarding the loss of aquatic habitat, including amphibians and Myotis macropus; and - Insufficient evidence of measures taken to avoid and minimise impacts to aquatic dependent species and arboreal mammals, as required by the SEARs.
+- Exclusion of species with insufficient justification - Insufficient surveys undertaken, resulting in the presence of species being assumed. - Insufficient information regarding the loss of aquatic habitat. - Insufficient evidence of measures taken to avoid and minimise ecological impacts.

 The deficiencies in the report have not been addressed at the time of writing this report and as a result, insufficient information is available to determine compliance with the Biodiversity Conservation Act 2016.